Therapy Is Human

 Think about what actually happens in a therapy session.
 It's not just words being exchanged.
 It's the slight shift in tone when a client gets close to something they've been avoiding.
 It's the silence that says more than a paragraph ever could.
 It's the therapist who knows -- through training, experience, and instinct -- when to lean in and when to just be quiet.

 It's lived experience.
 It's a voice that cracks.
-It's eye contact that holds steady when everything else feels like it's falling apart.
+It's eye contact... or lack of eye contact.

-We hear a lot about AI "replacing" therapists, and honestly, it's exhausting.
-Not because we're afraid of the technology -- we literally build AI tools for therapists.
-But because the premise is so fundamentally wrong.
+We hear a lot about AI "replacing" therapists.
+And the premise is so fundamentally wrong.

 You can't automate the therapeutic relationship.
 You can't train a model on empathy the way you'd train it on text.
 Empathy isn't a pattern to be recognized -- it's a human capacity, built through years of being a person in the world, doing the hard work of understanding other people.

 And it goes both ways.
 Therapy works because the client is a human too.
 They need to be seen by another human.
-They need to know that the person across from them gets it -- not because they processed a dataset, but because they've been heartbroken, or exhausted, or lost, or scared.
-Because they're a person.
+They need to know that the person across from them gets it -- not because they processed a dataset, but because they're a person too.

 The voices in the room matter.
 The emotions matter.
 The silences matter.
 The connection between two humans who are choosing to be present with each other -- that is therapy.